athwbx/Cancer-Prediction-Using-SVM/README.md

 ### Data Analysis (EDA)

-- **Exploratory Data Analysis (EDA):** Visualize and understand the relationships between features using scatter plots, heatmaps, and pair plots.
+- **Exploratory Data Analysis (EDA):** Visualize and understand the relationships between features using scatter plots, and pair plots.
-- **Descriptive Statistics:** Summarize the data using mean, median, standard deviation, and other relevant statistical measures.

 ### Model Building

 - **Model Training:** Train an SVM model on the prepared dataset, using cancer-related features.
-- **Model Evaluation:** Evaluate the model's classification performance using metrics like accuracy, precision, recall, F1-score, and ROC-AUC.
+- **Model Evaluation:** Evaluate the model's classification performance using metrics like accuracy, precision, recall, F1-score, and Jaccard Index

 ### Results